 The U.S. Department of Education reads the law to require the program within a week of Constitution Day, particularly if Sept.
 17 is not a working day.
 See: 70 Fed.
 Reg.
 29727 (May 24, 2005).
 Any public or private school not in compliance may lose access to federal education funds.

 The School of Law has prepared a statewide program to assist schools in complying with Constitution Day and Citizenship Day requirements.
 Our website will stream a video you may show in your classroom or assembly.
-We are also working with our alumni to provide lawyers and judges as speakers in schools, who will provide a program of their own (following our guidelines), which may be a discussion or a Q-and-A based on the material in the video.
-We recommend programs last less than an hour.
 The video is just under 11 minutes long.

 Thank you for participating in the St. Mary’s University School of Law’s Constitution Day and Citizenship Day project.
 The collection of lesson plans, activities, essay topics and links below are intended to help you prepare quickly for a successful class experience and have been aggregated from a variety of sources.